Building a user profile portal with Flask, OAuth, and APIs

 Once a user registers, you can view their data in the administrative user interface.
 But how can you allow the user to view or change their data themselves?

-Note that user profile editing functionality is now available in paid editions of FusionAuth.
+Note that user profile editing functionality is now available in paid plans of FusionAuth.
 Learn more.

 Previously, we built a self service registration form for a real estate application.
 It was a two step form which captured specific information about their home buying needs.
 We also themed the registration form.
 This tutorial builds on the previous two and will walk through building a python flask application to let a user sign in and modify the profile data they provided at registration.